ministryofjustice/moj-frontend/docs/style-guide.md

 ### times (in probation)

 Use the 12-hour clock for services in the probation space.
 For example, 11am.

 {% endaccordionSection %}
+{% accordionSection "U" %}

+### unlock

+The process by which people in prison are let out of their cells and off the wing.

+This can be for:
+- activities – like work or education
+- appointments – like a prison visit, or to go to a doctor

+There can be up to 3 ‘unlocks’ a day – morning, afternoon and evening.

+### unlock list

+A list of people in an area of a prison who are due to go to an activity or an appointment.

+It contains people’s names, prison numbers, what they are due to go to, and when they have to be there.

+For each unlock, wing officers use the list to let the right people out of their cells and off the wing.

+It is not used in Category D prisons.

+Sometimes known as an ‘unlock roll’, ‘leaving list’, or ‘free flow list’.

+{% endaccordionSection %}
 {% accordionSection "V" %}